DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

-factors and the social context of individuals, which influence the development of positive or negative attitudes towards technologies’.[^19] In the case of outstations, factors such as billing difficulties (related to the distinct way that money changes hands), inconvenience in dealing with retail providers (related to language barriers or lack of other infrastructures such as home phones), were informing the digital choices of residents.
+factors and the social context of individuals, which influence the development of positive or negative attitudes towards technologies’.[^19] In the case of outstations, factors such as billing difficulties (related to the distinct way that money changes hands) and inconvenience in dealing with retail providers (related to language barriers or lack of other infrastructures such as home phones), were informing the digital choices of residents.
 We argue that the concept of digital choice, while useful, does not entirely describe what is